brndnmtthws/brndn-io/content/posts/believe-it-or-not-reality-is-real-life/index.md

 with your actual life rather than its digital simulacrum.

 The irony doesn't escape me—writing about digital authenticity on a blog that itself represents a curated perspective.
-Yet perhaps that's precisely the point.
-Our digital and physical lives aren't entirely separate realities but rather different expressions of the same complex human experience.
-The question isn't whether to have an online presence, but rather how consciously we choose to shape it, how authentically it reflects our actual selves, and most importantly, how much of our finite attention we surrender to its maintenance.
+Maybe that's the point.
+The online version of you still affects your real life, but it's still a version.
+The question is how much of your finite attention you want to hand over to maintaining it.